Frequently asked questions

 The Web has moved on a long way in the decade or so since IE6 was launched.
 Unfortunately that browser was well behind the standards of even that time; today it simply isn't up to the job of rendering the sort of rich content sites like this contain.
 It's also incredibly insecure.
-So sorry, we don't have the time or resources to design the site so it can support IE6.
-IE7 is also getting very long-in-the-tooth and can't cope with modern design techniques.
-Although most of the site's features will work with IE7, some won't.
+So sorry, we don't have the time or resources to design the site so it can support IE6 or 7.
+IE8 is also getting very long-in-the-tooth and can't cope with modern design techniques.
+Although most of the site's features should work with IE8, some won't.
 We recommend that if possible you upgrade to a more modern browser, such as Firefox or even Internet Explorer 9.

 Why do some places' list of pubs show up as drop-down menus, while others are just plain text links?